Thank you for reading our post, please rate this article at the end.

 Another factor to consider when shopping for the best pocket knife is its weight.
 Since you will likely carry your pocket knife everywhere, you won’t want a massive monstrosity that drags your pants down.

-The best pocket knives combine exceptional durability with a lightweight design that provides the best of both worlds.
-This way, you can carry the blade wherever you need it and use it in tough situations without worrying about the blade snapping or the mechanism failing due to stress.
+The best pocket knives combine exceptional durability with a lightweight design, providing the best of both worlds.
+This way, you can carry the blade wherever you need it and use it in tough situations without worrying about it snapping or the mechanism failing under stress.

 Grip

-Another thing you should consider when making your purchase is your pocket knife’s grip.
-You want something comfortable and prevents slippage.
+Another thing to consider when making your purchase is the grip of your pocket knife.
+You want something comfortable that prevents slippage.
 In a defensive scenario, the last thing you would want is for your blade to slip out of your fingers, which could be rather dangerous.

 Our Recommendations